poiyomi/PoiyomiDocs/docs/thryeditor/cross-shader-editor.md

 <img src="/img/thryeditor/crossshadereditor2.png" alt="Cross Shader Editor" width="600px"/>
 </a>

-*Example of the Cross-Shader Editor's User Interface.*
+*Example of the Cross Shader Editor's User Interface.*

 ### Supported Functions

-Using the Cross-Shader Editor supports the following functions.
+Using the Cross Shader Editor supports the following functions.
 Usage of these functions will affect ALL Materials currently referenced in the Editor:
 - Presets
 - Shader Translator
 - Unbound Properties